Museum Gets New Porch Roof

 In addition to the tin, some questionable tongue and groove boards underneath, making up the porch roof decking, needed to be examined for possible replacement.
 The only way to do that was to remove the tin.
 Surprisingly, except for the interior gutter portion, the roof tin was in remarkably good shape, and none of the decking boards, which were also 110-years old, had to be replaced.
-What was added was front-mounted, half-round gutter, which will keep rainwater from collecting on the new roof.
-The board of directors opted for half-round, as opposed to "K-gutter," in an effort to keep the appearance of the house closer to 1910, when it was originally renovated.
-Board member Dick Marshall and President Amy Demchik were instrumental in making arrangements for the $7,000-plus project and overseeing it.
+What was added was front-mounted, "K-gutter," which will keep rainwater from collecting on the new roof.
+The board of directors preferred half-round, as opposed to "K-gutter," in an effort to keep the appearance of the house closer to 1910, when it was originally renovated.
+However, half-round gutter would have had significantly less capacity than "K-gutter."
+Board member Dick Marshall and President Amy Demchik were instrumental in making arrangements for the $10,000-plus project and overseeing it.
 The Lewin Farmhouse is the fourth oldest house in the borough of Royersford, dating to 1861.

 The project is part of recent efforts to improve the curb appeal of the museum, that have included the removal of mature shrubbery, painting the front of the porch, new plantings, and the display of red, white and blue bunting for special occasions.
 The new planting areas that are planned for the front flower beds of the farmhouse will be installed this fall.
 Board member and secretary, Diane Flogaus, is coordinating the planting project.